usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 limited resources or if equipment is not readily available.
 Some commenters suggested a phased implementation approach.

-Given the health disparities and barriers to care facing individuals with disabilities, 294 and the importance of examination tables and weight scales for the provision of basic health care services, the Department does not believe an extension of the two-year requirement or a phased implementation period for particular types of public entities is
+Given the health disparities and barriers to care facing individuals with disabilities, {% fn 298 %} and the importance of examination tables and weight scales for the provision of basic health care services, the Department does not believe an extension of the two-year requirement or a phased implementation period for particular types of public entities is